nollstead/Nextion-Switch/README.md

 Included in the repository are the Gerber, BOM and PickandPlace files required to manufacture this board at your preferred PC manufacturer.

 If you're not familiar or comfortable with PCB manufacturing I'm happy to manufacture these in small quantities for the maker community upon request.
-The cost of the switch is $35 + +5 shipping (to US), which primarily goes towards manufacturing costs, payable via either PayPal or Venmo.
+The cost of the switch is $40 (free shipping to U.S. addresses), which primarily goes towards manufacturing costs, payable via either PayPal or Venmo.
 If you're interested in one email me at nollstead@gmail.com